Bryan Bedford: Chautauqua Airlines (1999–2014)

-Republic Airways (1999–present)
+Republic Airways (1999–2025)

 In July 1999, Bedford became the president and chief executive of Republic Airways Holdings.
 He became chairman in August 2001.
 In 2009, the company won a bankruptcy auction for Frontier Airlines.
 The following year, Bedford appeared on Undercover Boss (2010–2022) as the chief executive of Frontier, announcing that he would end a ten percent pay cut.
 According to The Wall Street Journal, his appearance drew scrutiny from the Federal Aviation Administration.

 Administrator of the Federal Aviation Administration

 At the start of president Donald Trump's second administration in January 2025, Michael Whitaker, the administrator of the Federal Aviation Administration, resigned.
 In March, Bloomberg News reported that Bedford was a frontrunner to serve as Trump's nominee for the position.
 On March 17, Trump named Bedford as his nominee.
-On July 9 the US Senate voted 53-43 to confirm him to the position of FAA administrator.
+On July 9, the US Senate voted 53-43 to confirm him to the position of FAA administrator.

+In March 2026, Bedford announced updated safety protocols in response to the January 2025 mid-air crash at National Airport.